 maxon's professional product management

-maxon has a professional product management team which monitors the market requests for each controller type and the availability of components permanently during any state of a product's life cycle.
-This team identifies varying market requests and checks component's availability or cancellation.
-This is the base to identify possible strategies or inform frequent customers about a planned end of production before this actually happens.
-There are typically at least 6 months left for users to decide about a final last-time buy or prepare the replacement with a new controller.
+maxon's product management team monitors the market requests for each controller type and the availability of components permanently during any state of a product's life cycle.
+This team identifies varying market requests and is informed about discontinuation of electronic component of a controller.
+This is the base to plan end of production and inform customers before this actually happens.

 What does "NRND" mean for your product or project?

-If there are any specific questions based on the "NRND" state of a controller in use by your product or project, please do not hesitate to contact your maxon sales engineer or local maxon company.
+If there are any specific questions based on the "NRND" state or even discontinuation of a controller in use by your product or project, please do not hesitate to contact your maxon sales engineer or local maxon company.
 We are pleased to discuss your concrete case and recommended solution.
 Any serious discussion also requires that we get some more insight into your system design and what controller features have been actually in use in the past.
 Typical initial questions in case of an EPOS will be what operating modes and what objects have been in use.